mehmetpekmezci/gtu-rir/README.md

 ## 1. COLLECTING REAL RIR DATA <a name="01"></a>

-The **Arms** of the microphone stand and the speaker stand turns one step (to change speaker/microphone positions) , then records the sound transmitted from speaker.
+We built an automated RIR collection system to collect real "room impulse response" data in a room.
 The system collects 2400 data points ( microphone-speaker position based sound records) in 10 hours.

-We built an automated RIR collection system to collect real "room impulse response" data in a room.
 The system consists of:
 1. Speakers (4),
 2. Microphones (6),